 "We believe that as members of the Body of Christ, we are called to ministries of worship, education, hospitality and witness."

-At the same time, our reach extends far beyond the Village.
-Our Anglo-Catholic liturgy, our music program, and the energy of our congregational singing draw visitors from around the country and the world.
-Every year our annual Gay Pride Evensong packs the church with visitors.
+At the same time, our reach extends far beyond the West Village.
+Our Anglo-Catholic liturgy, our music program and the energy of our congregational singing draw visitors from around the country and the world.
+In conjunction with New York City’s Pride Weekend, our annual Pride Evensong fills the Church with visitors from all over.
+St Luke’s also partners with our companions in ministry at Tsogong Cathedral, in the Diocese of Matlasone, South Africa and the Church of Saint Mary the Virgin, Primrose Hill, in the Diocese of London.